SumoLogic/sumologic-kubernetes-collection/docs/monitoring-lag.md

 1. Check Prometheus Logs

     If all else fails, check the Prometheus logs.
-    If there is anything suspicious happening with regards to the Fluentd connection you'll see it in the Prometheus logs.
+    If there is anything suspicious happening with regards to the connection to OpenTelemetry Collector, you'll see it in the Prometheus logs.
     Any logs that have `connection reset` or `context cancelled` in them are indicative of requests that were terminated or dropped.